 Through healthy co-regulation with the therapist, new neuro-pathways are established and survivor behaviors can abate.
 The client gets to re-sort the world with a different lens: the lens of safety through co-regulation.
 Table work and touch therapy help establish a new basement, a new foundation: they help the client trust differently and when we trust differently we change and when we change what we are looking at changes.
 The world becomes a different place full untold possibility.

-When regulation is established, the conditions are set to unpack the bigger and scarier stuff, the ghosts in the closet.
-What has been held at bay by management techniques will surface as you regulate but because of your increased capacity it will not hold the same terror that it did.
-Slowly, the resourced body will release hidden stress responses and from there your world expands and re-calibrates to one with vaster horizons and possibilities.
+When regulation is established, the experiences and parts of you that have been held at bay by management strategies will surface to be metabolized.
+This time however because of your increased capacity and the presence of an empathic witness it will not hold the same terror as it did when you you were subjected to it.
+Slowly, the resourced body will release hidden stress responses that it wasn't safe to express or hold at the time of our original traumas and to metabolize their hidden gifts.
+From there your world will expand and re-calibrate to one with vaster horizons and possibilities.

 Expressive therapy at Crossing the Divides/Beyond Trauma is the practice of using imagery, drawing, storytelling, drumming, drama, poetry, movement and sand-tray in an integrated way, to foster human growth, development, and healing.
 Traditionally expressive therapy is its own distinct inter-modal discipline where the therapist and client move freely between drawing, dancing, music making, drama, movement and poetry.
 At CTD/BT while this process remains fluid I never lose sight of where the real action is taking place - in the nervous system.
 Whatever we are doing I continually monitor and bring my clients back to managing and navigating the cycles of fight, flight, freeze and collapse in the Autonomic Nervous System to facilitate deep and liberating healing.

 What to expect from a session at Crossing the Divides/Beyond Trauma